takedananda/Time-Series---VTSAX/README.md

 This is a project for time-series analysis of the adjusted closing price of VTSAX shares.

 In this project, I first built a web scraper to collect data from Yahoo Finance website.
-Then, I conducted time series decomposition to analyze the data, to gain an understanding of which type of models will be best suited for the data.
+Then, I conducted time series decomposition to gain an understanding of which type of models will be best suited for the data.

 I constructed a seasonal ARIMA model that outperformed naive forecasting methods, evaluated using mean absolute percentage error.